WovenCoast/dhivehi-sites-crawler/README.md

           "publishedTime": "<meta property=\"article:published_time\" content=\"(.*?)\"",
           "publishedTimeHuman": "mx-3 mt-1 leading-none sm:mx-0 text-faseyha\">(.*)</p>",
           "category": "<meta property=\"article:section\" content=\"(.*?)\""
-          // the script adds a few more properties that cannot be overridden, the code that does this is in LN126
+          // the script adds a few more properties that cannot be overridden
           // "url": *the url that was crawled for this specific data*,
           // "website": *the name property of whichever site the script is crawling*
           // "crawledOn": *JS date string that was taken when this url was crawled*